osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 **By: Waldek Kozaczuk**

+Remaining:
+- Fill in blanks in all places
+- Add reference links to any acronyms/terms that may not be understood by a reader (read from their perspective)
+- Read my commits descriptions

 ## Firecracker

 [Firecracker](https://firecracker-microvm.github.io/) is a new light KVM-based hypervisor written in Rust and announced during last AWS re:Invent in 2018.